ars218/myDecidr/README.md

 It's a personal decision journal — log what you decided, why you decided it, and how confident you felt.
 Then come back later and record what actually happened.
 Over time, you build a clear picture of how you think and where your judgment is strong or weak.

 No accounts.
 No cloud.
 No tracking.
 Everything lives on your device.
 ---

+> [!WARNING]
+> myDecidr uses localstorage and your saved Decisions remain on your device/web browser.

+---